Bernie M. Farber

 Timothy is currently in his final year of study at the University of Toronto, studying International Relations and Peace, Conflict and Justice Studies.
 Timothy has served previously with academic journals and events, specifically the Peace Conflict and Justice Studies Undergraduate Conference and Synergy: The Journal for Contemporary Asian Affairs, in addition to work experience in an investment firm in Hong Kong and with the Federal Government in Canada.
 In the coming years, Timothy will pursue a Juris Doctor (JD) at the University of Ottawa, hoping to specialize in International Law.
 Having interests in East Asian Affairs, International Relations, International Development and Transnational Justice, Timothy hopes to utilize his experience and knowledge in these matters in his position at the Mosaic Institute.

-Luula Hassan, University of Toronto Scarborough Campus, double majoring in Public Policy and Health Policy.
+Luula Hassan, University of Toronto, double majoring in Public Policy and Health Policy.